dnychka/dnychka.github.io/_pages/about.md

 </a>
 as a tenured
 Full Professor.
-As new staff I got a cool yellow hard hat and hiked to the M with the incoming freshman.
-With this move I will retain an appointment at the National Center for Atmospheric Research (NCAR) as an emeritus scientist and I plan be at the Mesa Lab on a regular basis.
+As new staff I got a cool yellow hard hat and hiked up to the M along with the incoming freshman.
+With this move I will retain an appointment at the National Center for Atmospheric Research (NCAR) as an emeritus scientist and I plan to be at the Mesa Lab on a regular basis.

 At NCAR I served as  Director of the Institute for Mathematics Applied